draftdev/jobs/contract-writer.md

 ## About the Company
 [Draft.dev](https://draft.dev/) is a content marketing agency focused on creating in-depth, technical content for growing technology startups.
 We work with subject matter experts from around the world to create tutorials, blog posts, and e-books for our clients.
 Founded in 2020, [we're a small, but focused team](https://twitter.com/KarlLHughes/status/1337141695432024065) of technologists, writers, marketers, editors, and designers.

-**And now we're looking for someone to join as our first staff writer.**
+**And now we're looking for someone to join as a regular contract writer.**

 ### We'd Like Someone Who Can:
 - Understand complex technical topics at a high level